zainafzal08/time-map/docs/docs.md

 1. make buttons on group card nicer (maybe take out background change on hover)
 2. remember! get it working and you can update design after a beta version is out

-# thought dump
+3. make sure on vue switch a reset function is called that unlocks scroll in case a modal was up.

-1. add some indiication of time on the cirular day stats
+4. add some indiication of time on the cirular day stats
-2. make the pop up for circular day stat be cooler like a unfurl from a small top right arc
+5. make the pop up for circular day stat be cooler like a unfurl from a small top right arc
+6. have events summary also show events from facebook [stretch]

+# Immediate todo

 # functionality